The Tory leadership candidates’ voting records from Brexit to LGBT rights

 Tax

-On tax, Liz Truss has voted for some higher taxes on banks but also for reducing capital gains tax.
+On tax, Ms Truss has voted for some higher taxes on banks but also for reducing capital gains tax.

 Kemi Badenoch